Yaco-99/tim-berners-lee/README.md

 ![Screenshot](https://github.com/becodeorg/CRL-Keller-2.24/raw/master/LearningPath/1.TheField/5.HTML-CSS/images/goal-css.png)

-To put the li in column and inline them right after was a problem for me, but now I understand better the display: grid.
+To put the li in column and inline them right after was a problem for me, but now I understand better the display: grid. (the contact link and images are in an ul)